aws/aws-eks-best-practices/content/reliability/docs/application.md

 Consider testing the resiliency of your cluster by using a Chaos testing tool like [Gremlin](https://www.gremlin.com) that *breaks things on purpose* to detect failures.

-## Use a Service Mesh
+### Use a Service Mesh

-**add more reliability related things**

-Service meshes enable service-to-service communication in a secure and reliable fashion, and increase observability of your microservices network.
-Most service mesh products work by having a small network proxy run alongside each service that intercepts and inspects application’s network traffic.You can place your application in a mesh without modifying your application.
-You can also use service proxy to generate network statistics, create access logs and add HTTP headers to outbound requests for distributed tracing.
+You can use a service mesh to improve your application’s resiliency.
+Service meshes enable service-to-service communication and increase the observability of your microservices network.
+Most service mesh products work by having a small network proxy run alongside each service that intercepts and inspects the application’s network traffic.
+You can place your application in a mesh without modifying your application.
+Using service proxy’s built-in features, you can have it generate network statistics, create access logs, and add HTTP headers to outbound requests for distributed tracing.

-You can make your microservices more resilient by useing service mesh features like automatic retries, timeouts, circuit-breaking, and rate limiting.
+A service mesh can help you make your microservices more resilient with features like automatic request retries, timeouts, circuit-breaking, and rate-limiting.

-A service mesh can also span multiple clusters, which makes connecting

-**Add a note about multi-cluster service meshes for better reliability**
+If you operate multiple clusters, you can use a service mesh to enable cross-cluster service-to-service communication.

 ### Service Meshes
 + [AWS App Mesh](https://aws.amazon.com/app-mesh/)